PetrusRinto/CloudUploader/README.md

 # Introduction
 Hello world!
 This is my first ever Cloud+Bash project which is the end of phase1 in the learntocloud.guide.
 This project emphasizes on making a script that can upload files to the Google Cloud.
-I have a 90 day free Google Cloud license which made this possible by test etc.
+I have a 90 day free Google Cloud license which made it possible to test, qualitycheck, troubleshooting etc.
 This script currently only works on Google Cloud.

 # CloudUploader to Google Cloud Storage